yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 model.fc = nn.Linear(num_ftrs, 251)
 ```

 After about 20 epochs the top3 accuracy is around 0.84, this brings me to the middle of the scoreboard and is good enough for extracting embeddings.
-State of the art image similarity systems use a triplet loss function and dont train on a classification problem.
+State of the art image similarity systems use a triplet loss function and don't train on a classification problem.
 [2](https://arxiv.org/abs/1404.4661), [3](https://arxiv.org/pdf/1503.03832.pdf).